 At this program’s conclusion, participants should be able to:

 - Explain how brain science should influence instructional design.

-- Organize information effectively.
+- Organize information for greater stickiness.

 - The Brain: Why It Matters to Designers